Book a Speaker or Workshop for your Group or Organisation

 Our coordinator Pete can deliver an online talk or workshop about peace & justice.
 Drop us an email at email@example.com to find out more and book a session.

-Although the cafe part of the Hub is back open, unfortunately coronavirus restrictions mean that our coordinator is not available to physically speak or run workshops, so we’re sticking to online for now.
+During this period of uncertainty and changing coronavirus restrictions, unfortunately our coordinator is not available to physically speak or run workshops, so we’re sticking to online for now.

 Workshop: ‘Peace begins with all of us.’